ciDSproj/ciDSproj.github.io/_dataanalysis/dataanalysis-1.md

 ---
 **What is the monthly sales?**

-The **overall sales trend** fluctuated over the entire time span from January to August 2024, reaching the highest point in April.
 The **monthly trend** shows a decline in sales in January, followed by a good increase between February and April.
 Then, it continues to decrease to the lowest point in July then start to pick up again in August.